microsoft/fhir-loader/docs/testing.md

 ## Description

-This guide provides information on testing FHIR-Bulk Loader capabilities
+This guide provides information on testing FHIR-Bulk Loader capabilities.

 ## What to focus on